direct-code-execution/ns-3-dce/doc/source/dce-about.rst

 About
 *****

 The creator of DCE is Mathieu Lacage.
+Frédéric Urbani is a past developer and maintainer.

-The current maintainers and developers are Hajime Tazaki and Frédéric Urbani.
+The current maintainers and developers are Hajime Tazaki, Matthieu Coudron, Tom Henderson, and Parth Pratim Chatterjee.

 Contacts
 ========